Chirag-ahir/JAVA-All-Basic/README.md

 The method of the class is known as an instance method.

 >What is Inheritance ?<br>
+>

-Inheritance is a mechanism in which child class acquires the property of parenparent class.
+Inheritance is a mechanism in which child class acquires the property of parent class.

 >What is Polymorphism ?<br>